 - State law requires us to accept used motor vehicle batteries or other lead acid batteries for recycling in exchange for new batteries purchased." read more

 Our collection sites accept all batteries to ensure proper disposal and recycling.
 All batteries must be packaged for transportation in a manner which prevents short circuiting and damage to the battery or its terminals.
 This may be achieved by the following the preventive measures listed below: Each battery must be placed in a separate plastic “baggie” or the terminal ends must be taped securely.
 Alkaline batteries must be packaged separate and not mixed with any other chemical type of battery.
 Batteries must be properly labeled and separated by their chemical type (ni-cad, lithium, alkaline, lead, etc.).

-Oil, oil filters, cooking grease and anti-freeze are banned items from the landfill.
+Oil, oil filters, anti-freeze are banned items from the landfill.
 Each collection site accepts these items to ensure proper disposal through recycling.

 White goods is a term used to describe large appliances such as refrigerators, ranges, water heaters, freezers, unit air conditioners, washers and dryers.
 These items are banned from the landfill and often contain refrigerants.
 All collection sites accept these items and recycle both the appliance and drain them of the refrigerant so it can be recycled as well.